coreyfeder/320SBA_fullreact/README.md

 Some talented people can say, "I'm a vegetarian" in Vietnamese, "where can I bathe?" in Bangla, and "I need a hospital!" in Hindi.
 The rest of us may need a little help.
 Until AI proves more reliable than that linguistic prankster known as "Google Translate," don't risk embarrassing pronunciation missteps and dangerous misunderstandings. _See_ exactly what you're saying.

+Now, you can propose drinks and dancing to that dapper dude despite not knowing Dutch, and you can successfully and safely sample the specialty Scandanavian sushi without a single word of Swedish Sign Language OH FOR GOD'S SAKE THIS IS @%&^%$# UP I QUIT

 # SBA 320